 Brewpublic named #1 Beer Blog in Oregon on Travel Oregon

-“One of Portland’s best beer blogs” -John Foyston, the Oregonian
+“One of Portland’s best beer blogs” -John Foyston, formerly of the Oregonian

 D.J.
 Paul hails from the Heartland of America, Northern Illinois to be specific.
 Growing up in the Midwest allowed him to experience many of the beers that now fall into the Pabst portfolio, Schlitz being his “favorite”.

 His affinity towards all things beer began while growing up in Roscoe, Illinois when going beer can collecting with his father.
-It could have been the long hikes in the local forest preserve or the family trip to La Crosse, WI to get the rare can form G. Heileman Brewing Co.
-Unfortunately this collection still resides back in Illinois.
+It could have been the long hikes in the local forest preserve or the family trip to La Crosse, WI to get the rare can from G. Heileman Brewing Co.
+Fortunately this collection now resides here in Portland and is looking for a good home to display them in.
 From there he went on to college at Southern Illinois University, the home of the Salukis!
-It was during this time that he discovered quality beer, whether it was a German import or a new up and coming microbrew.
-And during his senior year at SIU he took his first trip to Portland via the very scenic Empire Builder from Chicago and fell in love with this fine city and its burgeoning craft beer scene at the time.
-Now 15+ years later he finally resides here in Portland where he is never far from a delicious Oregon produced beer.
+It was during this time that he discovered quality beer, whether it was a German import or a new up and coming microbrew (craft beer was not part of the nomenclature back then).
+And during his senior year at SIU he took his first trip to Portland via the very scenic Empire Builder on Amtrak from Chicago and fell in love with this fine city and its burgeoning craft beer scene at the time.
+Now 15+ years later he finally resides here in Portland where he is never far from a delicious Oregon brewed beer. firstname.lastname@example.org

 Michael O’Connor is a freelance writer and “beertender” operating in Portland, Oregon whose work has been published in practically every local newspaper, magazine, and website based in the Portland area, including the Willamette Week, The Portland Tribune, PDX Magazine, Beer NW, Portland Picks, and now Brewpublic.